Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/introduction.rst

 --------

 This menu gives a list of different objects that can be added to a scene.
-See :doc:`here </editors/3dview/object/types/index>` for a information on all the object types.
+See :doc:`here </editors/3dview/object/types/index>` for an information on all the object types.

 Object Menu